SlavyanaV/dish-dilemma/README.md

 ## License 📄

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-**Please be aware that this project uses a backend server provided by © SoftUni, which is used for student practice purposes only.**